Globally rigid graphs are fully reconstructible: Introduction

 A \textit{($d$-dimensional) framework} is a pair $(G,p)$ where $G = (V,E)$ is a graph and $p : V \rightarrow \RR^d$ is a map that assigns a point in $\RR^{d}$ to each vertex of $G$.
 The {\it length} of an edge $uv$ in $(G,p)$ is the Euclidean distance between $p(u)$ and $p(v)$.
 We also call $(G,p)$ a {\it realization} of $G$ in $\RR^{d}$.
 The framework is {\it generic} if the set of the coordinates of its points is algebraically independent over $\QQ$.
 We say that a $d$-dimensional framework $(G,p)$ is {\it globally rigid} if every other realization $(G,q)$ of $G$ in $\RR^d$ in which corresponding edges have the same length is congruent to $(G,p)$.
 That is, the graph $G$ and its edge lengths in $(G,p)$ uniquely determine the pairwise distances of all vertices in $(G,p)$.
 It is known that for generic $d$-dimensional frameworks, global rigidity depends only on the graph $G$, for all $d\geq 1$.
 We say that $G$ is \emph{(generically) globally rigid in $\RR^d$} if every (equivalently, if some) generic realization of $G$ in $\RR^d$ is globally rigid.
 In the rest of this section we give a brief overview of our main results.
 Most of the definitions and more details are given in the next section.

-Unlabeled rigidity is the study of what combinatorial and geometric information is determined by the (multi)-set of edge lengths arising from some $d$-dimensional framework $(G,p)$.
-In~\cite{GTT}, it was shown that if $(G,p)$ is a generic globally rigid framework with $n$ vertices in $\RR^d$, where $n \geq d+2$, then there can be no distinct realization $(H,q)$ of any graph $H$ with $n$ vertices in $\RR^d$ that produces the same edge lengths, up to trivialities.
-This result is essentially tight: if $H$ is allowed to have more vertices or if $G$ is not generically globally rigid, then $p$ cannot be determined.
+In the context of rigidity theory, unlabeled reconstruction is the study of what combinatorial and geometric information is determined by the (multi)-set of edge lengths arising from some $d$-dimensional framework $(G,p)$.
+In~\cite{GTT}, it was shown that if $(G,p)$ is a generic globally rigid framework with $n$ vertices in $\RR^d$, where $n \geq d+2$, then there can be no distinct (not necessarily generic) realization $(H,q)$ of any graph $H$ with $n$ vertices in $\RR^d$ that produces the same edge lengths, up to trivialities.
+This result is essentially tight: if $H$ is allowed to have more vertices or if $G$ is not globally rigid, then $p$ cannot be determined.
 To prove this result, it was sufficient to study the following, related graph reconstruction question.

-The $d$-dimensional measurement variety $M_{d,G}$ of a graph $G$ is the Zariski-closure of the set of all vectors arising as the squared edge lengths of $d$-dimensional realizations of $G$.
-It is natural to look for conditions under which the measurement variety itself determines the underlying graph.
-As this is dealing with varieties, it is simpler to do this analysis in the complex setting.
-Formally, we call $G$ {\it strongly reconstructible in $\CC^d$} if for each pair of generic frameworks $(G,p)$ and $(H,q)$ in $\CC^d$ with the same set of edge lengths and the same number of vertices, we have that $G$ is isomorphic to $H$ and the corresponding edges have the same length.
-This means, essentially, that the graph $G$, as well as the association between edges and coordinate axes, is uniquely determined by $M_{d,G}$ (see Theorem~\ref{theorem:strongmeasurereconstructibility}).